Southern black-backed gull, Rangitoto

 The following companies offer guided kayak tours and kayak rentals for Rangitoto:

 Rangitoto hosts more than 200 species of native trees and flowering plants.
 Although most are common species, many have unique ways of coping with the harsh volcanic landscape.
 Rangitoto’s pohutukawa forest is the largest in the country.
-Visit the island in December to enjoy NZ’s Christmas tree.
+Visit the island in December to enjoy New Zealand’s Christmas tree.

 Rangitoto emerged from the sea about 600 years ago, making it the ‘baby’ of all Auckland’s volcanic cones.
 Ninety-five percent of the island is covered in black basalt rock, which forms lava flows and fields, caves, pillars and tunnels, which are interesting to explore.